 The prices we receive depend on many factors outside of our control.
-Oil prices we received during 2014 ranged from a low of \$54.60 per barrel to a high of \$96.72 per barrel.
-Natural gas prices we received during 2014 ranged from a low of \$1.96 per Mcf to a high of \$7.09 per Mcf.
+Oil prices we received during 2015 ranged from a low of \$31.42 per barrel to a high of \$56.83 per barrel.
+Natural gas prices we received during 2015 ranged from a low of \$1.05 per Mcf to a high of \$3.96 per Mcf.
 A significant decline in the prices of oil or natural gas could have a material adverse effect on our financial condition and results of operations.
+In order to reduce commodity price uncertainty and increase cash flow predictability relating to the marketing of our crude oil and natural gas, we may enter into crude oil and natural gas price hedging arrangements with respect to a portion of our expected production.
+As of December 31, 2015, the Company has not entered into any hedging or derivative instruments for our expected oil and natural gas production.